esperanca/personal_website/src/posts/weeknote-020.md

 ## Content first, please

-My week was full of great content surprises.
+My week was full of great surprises working with the content team.
 It started with some good work sessions with Linsey, Chris Brunner and Kevin.

 And I attended the Content guild chapter offsite, Content Day.
 A great session with two external speakers.
 Smooth facilitation by our Rahel 'Content Empress' Bailie.

-She rocked, even with the usual Zoom crashes—good learning about localisation, and exciting conversations about readability score methodologies, personality types and team shapes.
+She rocked, even with the usual Zoom crashes.
+Learned a lot about localisation, and had exciting conversations about readability score methodologies, personality types and team shapes.

 ## Learned things